Mrs Brooks, The Grieving Mother

 The Story

-Her spirit is most commonly encountered in Room 7, appearing as a transparent figure sitting at the foot of guests' beds.
+Her spirit is most commonly encountered in Room 7, appearing as a transparent figure sitting at the foot of guests’ beds, behavior that aligns with Victorian beliefs about maternal spirits and the afterlife.
 The most dramatic encounter occurred when a hotel receptionist attempted to spend the night in the room, awakening to find the ghostly figure beside her.
-When she fled and returned, every light in the room had been turned on.
+When she fled and returned, every light in the room had been turned on - a manifestation that suggests Mrs Brooks continues her maternal role, providing light and comfort to those who stay in what may have once been her daughter’s room or a space associated with family quarters.

 Historical Evidence